Academic Advising: Responsibilities of the Advisee

 Advisees are responsible for scheduling a meeting with their advisor during the advising and registration period.
 Advisees should be aware that different advisors have different sign-up strategies.

-Advisees should visit their advisors outside of the advising and registration periods to discuss issues beyond scheduling and academic requirements.
+Advisees should visit their advisors outside of the advising and registration periods to discuss items beyond scheduling and academic requirements.
+Conversation topics could include academic regulations, potential application of major after graduation, or referrals to other campus resources.